How to Find a Bluetooth Device Out of Range

 Download FindMy for free and get back into Bluetooth range, fast.

-Download on the App StoreOut of Range Strategy
+Download on the App StoreBluetooth Device Out of Range — Recovery FAQ

-"Out of range" means the Bluetooth radio packets cannot reach your phone, not that the device is necessarily far.
-A closed metal drawer 2 meters away can cause it, just as much as being in another building.
-The recovery strategy depends on which one it is.
+"Bluetooth device out of range" means the Bluetooth radio packets cannot reach your phone right now — not that the device is necessarily far.
+A closed metal drawer 2 meters away can trigger it, just as much as the device being in another building.
+FindMy is a free Bluetooth finder that combines a live BLE radar (when the device is in range) with a saved last known location pin (when it is not), and the recovery strategy depends on which signal you have.

 How far is "out of range" really?